 I am almost obsessed with Fast.
 I’m constantly after the next technique or process which will increase my output.
 This is because, much of the time, Fast is Good … But recently I’ve started to think about Slow and how it might apply to academic work, because there are aspects of it which just can’t be rushed … In a way, doing a thesis is like a long, slow conversation with these ideas and things … What if losing control is an essential part of writing a thesis?
 Realising you have lost control forces you to slow down.
 When you stop talking so much, you can listen better.
 Maybe then your thesis will tell you what it needs.

-A recent Tomorrow’s Professor email (subscribe if you don’t already!) was The Slow Grad Student – Do Less and Be Mindful.
+A recent Tomorrow’s Professor email (sadly no longer active) was The Slow Grad Student – Do Less and Be Mindful.
 The piece includes some great links so is worth reading in full.
 Here is a taster:

 Here are four practices to help you slow down.
 These are micro-practices that can make a small, but noticeable, difference: 1) Do Less … 2) Make Space to Be, Rather Than Do … 3) Eschew Performing Busyness … 4) Cultivate Community.